 WHAT ARE THE ALTERNATIVES?

 The EWPA Yellow Card is the Association’s method of meeting the duty of care requirements.
 However, other methods can be used.
 Such methods include having in-house training schemes or user specific programs.
 The key elements are that any programs need to have a structured training format, delivered by a suitably qualified trainer.
-The training content should meet the Australian Standard 2550.10, manufacturers’ safe operating procedures and be in line with the unit of competency TLILIC508A (Licence to operate a boom type EWP over 11m.)
-The training outcomes are to be documented and a certificate of participation or proof of training issued.
+The training content should meet the Australian Standard 2550.10, manufacturers’ safe operating procedures and be in line with the unit of competency TLILIC508A (Licence required to operate a boom type EWP over 11m.)
+The training outcomes are to be documented and a certificate of participation, statement of attainment or proof of training issued.

 WHAT IF I DO NOTHING?